Ravenclawoo/haolunwu_web/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a phd student at McGill and MILA supervied by Prof. Xue (Steve) Liu.
+My research interests include: Information Retrieval, Recommender System, FATE (Fairness, Accountability, Transparency, and Ethics), Causal Reasoning, and Web3.
+I am committed to using advanced AI techniques to build a better information environment.
+The worst thing I can be is the same as everybody else.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Haolun_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.